cornerstoneondemand/CSOD-Hosting-a-File/README.md

   * DES file
   * CST file

-	We have provided a generic AICC package containing these four files which you can use for this purpose.
+	We have provided these four AICC files which you can use for this purpose.

 2. Place all files you would like to host in a single folder or folder tree.